 Here are seven things I learned this year and what I will be doing next time I have to really push it.

-- Be proactive with supplements.
-To beat a cold, I have a natural remedy I use that works every time.
+To beat a cold, I make a natural cold remedy that works every time.
 Next year, I will begin taking this remedy proactively when I have to push it to fight off colds before they happen.
-It also happens to be very energizing and health.
+It also happens to be very energizing and healthy.

 Next time I really have to push myself, I will be ready.
 I’m following my own tips here.